Music of Denmark: Rock

 In the early days of rock and beat, some Danish artists quickly adapted this new type of music with success.
 Bands like Peter og Ulvene, Sir Henry and his Butlers, The Beefeaters and later on Steppeulvene (the Steppenwolves), Alrune Rod and Savage Rose were among the popular bands in Denmark throughout the 1960s and early 1970s.
 Still, Danish rock and pop music in those days resembled more of German schlager than American or British rock.

 The Danish rock scene thrived in the 1970s when groups drew on trends in the United States and Britain.
 Many consider their style to be Danish although this seems mainly to be due to the language of the songs and the way they fit into the national agenda.
 The most successful have been Gasolin', Shu-Bi-Dua, Sebastian, Anne Linnet, Gnags, TV-2, and more recently Magtens Korridorer.
 Kim Larsen who had played with Gasolin' went on to become a very successful solo artist in his own right while Sebastian has composed a number of successful musicals for theatre and film.
 The versatile Anne Linnet is still popular in Denmark today.

 Until fairly recently, few Danish rock groups had been successful outside Denmark.
 An exception was D-A-D (formerly Disneyland After Dark) who had a hit with Sleeping My Day Away in the early 1990s.
 Today, however, with the Music Export Denmark initiative, several rock bands are doing increasingly well internationally.
 These include Mew, Iceage, Volbeat, Kashmir, The Raveonettes, and Blue Van.

-Other rockartists worth mentioning are The Kissaway Trail, Junior Senior, Nephew, Carpark North, Saybia, VETO, Swan Lee, Dúné, Volbeat and Dizzy Mizz Lizzy which has just had a revival.
+Other rock artists worth mentioning are The Kissaway Trail, Junior Senior, Nephew, Carpark North, Saybia, VETO, Swan Lee, Dúné, Volbeat and Dizzy Mizz Lizzy which has just had a revival.

 Famous Danish rock and metal musicians include Lars Ulrich, the drummer and co-founder of Metallica, Mike Tramp, the vocalist and co-songwriter of White Lion, and Kim Bendix Petersen, aka King Diamond, vocalist of Danish heavy metal band Mercyful Fate and the eponymous King Diamond.

 The annual Roskilde Festival is held in Danish city of Roskilde.
 The festival is the second-largest in Europe with ticket sales normally running from 70,000 to 100,000.
 The festival has featured many prominent artists (mainly rock), such as Nirvana, Guns N' Roses, Slipknot, Kings of Leon, U2, Bob Dylan, Black Sabbath and Green Day, and there has also been an emphasis on world music, alternative genres and Danish music at the festival.
 In 2000, the festival suffered a terrible accident during a Pearl Jam concert where nine people were crushed by the wild crowds, making security a primary issue of the following festivals.
 The festival has suffered no further incidents of the kind.